Imagine a world without online shops, a world where you have to power through a crowd of people to buy necessities and sacrifice hours of your day.

 - To search hard to find items

 - But not all stores extend the benefits of speed to their every functionality.
 Some eCommerce stores deal with the issues of a slow checkout process, and in turn, suffer heavy losses.
 Most customers abandon their cart due to a lengthy and sedated checkout.

 So, in this article, I’ll discuss five tips to speed up your checkout process.
-It will help you lower cart abandonment rates and improve the shopping experience.
-Consequently, boosting sales and revenue.
+It will help you lower cart abandonment rates, improve the shopping experience, and consequently boost sales and revenue.

 1. Allow Guest Checkout

 Ecommerce websites always encourage their users to create profiles.
 And It has some mighty benefits:

 - Enables customers to check orders and manage carts efficiently

 - Strengthens customer-merchant relationship

 Despite all these advantages, some users might not register in your store, but they’d still like to purchase your products.